bobleesj/learn-swift-with-bob/course/protocol-oriented-swift/protocol-type.md

 # Protocol as Type

 ## Introduction
-Welcome to Lesson 3 of The UIKIt Fundamentals Part 1 Intro to Protocol Oriented Programming.
-You should be guilty if you haven't thought about how POP can be applied in your future app.
-If you are just consuming without thinking.
-You are a zombie.
-You are passive.
-You are not going to learn.
-Stop being passive.
-Think.
-Well, let's learn more about Protocol Oriented Programming.
-You will be awed.
+Welcome to Lesson 3 of Protocol Oriented Swift.
+In this lesson, you will learn how to group objects together through `protocols`.

 ## Problem
 No more type casting

+## Design Protocol
 Create a protocol called, `EastAsianable`.
 It contains two properties.

-## Design Protocol
 ```swift
 protocol EastAsianable {
   var useChopstics: Bool { get }